Cystoisospora belli

 10. ten Hove RJ, van Lieshout L, Brienen EA, et al. Real-time polymerase chain reaction for detection of Isospora belli in stool samples.
 Diagn Microbiol Infect Dis.
 2008;61(3):280-3.
 [PMID:18424043]

-Comment: A real-time polymerase chain reaction assay targeting the internal transcribed spacer 2 region of the ribosomal RNA gene was developed for the detection of Isospora belli DNA in fecal samples.
+Comment: A real-time polymerase chain reaction assay targeting the ribosomal RNA gene’s internal transcribed spacer 2 region was developed to detect Isospora belli DNA in fecal samples.

 11. Tatfeng YM, Usuanlele MU, Orukpe A, et al. Mechanical transmission of pathogenic organisms: the role of cockroaches.
 J Vector Borne Dis.
 2005;42(4):129-34.
 [PMID:16457381]